dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 Now even future-me will understand what `BOARD_WIDTH * TILE_SIZE` means and there is only one place to change the size of the board.

-Ok now our app looks closer to what we're building:
+Ok our game is getting closer:

 ```console
 cargo run